boldandbrad/docs/docs/_homepage.md

 ## Overview

-This is my personal software and dev process documentation.
-I have made it open source to serve as an example to others.
+This repo hosts my personal technical documentation.
+I have made it open source to serve as an example for others.
 I do not claim to be an expert on any of the covered topics, nor do I always follow industry best practices.
 **Use this knowledge base at your own risk**.

 With that said, I regularly update this repo as I discover better tools and